The Canadian Aquaculture Institute

 Experimental Fish has been updated with the latest information from the CCAC, AALAS, AAALAC, and the AWC of the AVMA, recent research on laboratory fish, and input from experts in the field of aquatic fish health and husbandry.
 In addition, the format of delivery of the online course is now highly interactive with more images, animations, knowledge checks, and comprehensive testing.
 The content in each section is also provided in PDF format available for download.

 Introductory Health and Husbandry of Aquatic Laboratory Animals

 This course is designed for professionals who are involved in the care and/or experimental use of fish, crustaceans, and molluscs.
 This course addresses a broad range of topics including ethical issues of experimental animal use, recognizing pain, distress, and stress in fish, aquatic animal husbandry, anesthesia and euthanasia, routine research and post mortem techniques, water quality and laboratory holding systems, and health and disease of aquatic animals.

 Advanced Aquatic Animal Care and Husbandry

-CAI offers workshops, seminars, and short courses to meet the training needs of the aquaculture industry and other sectors that use aquatic animals.
+The Canadian Aquaculture Institute offers workshops, seminars, and short courses to meet the training needs of the aquaculture industry and other sectors that use aquatic animals.
 Programming may be developed for general audiences, or customized to meet the specific needs of client groups.
-CAI programming incorporates a balance of classroom, laboratory, and on-site learning opportunities to provide participants with a wider range of experience and skills.
+Canadian Aquaculture Institute programming incorporates a balance of classroom, laboratory, and on-site learning opportunities to provide participants with a wider range of experience and skills.